robertson809/cancer-classification/README.md

 We received the data in the form of patient files grouped by type of Cancer, where each patient file contained a text file describing test results.
 In order to use this data for training, we first converted it to two .csv files, one for features and one for targets.
-The targets file has a row for each patient, a column for each test, and the value of each test for each patient in the corresponding cell.
+The features file has a row for each patient, a column for each test, and the value of each test for each patient in the corresponding cell.
 The targets file is simply a list of the target values, where the patient in the <i>i</i>-th row of the features file has cancer in the <i>i</i>-th entry of the target file.